 - 1 wooden spoon

-- 1 cheese cloth to squeeze out the liquid from the spinach, you can also use paper towel
+- 1 mesh sieve or cheese cloth to squeeze out the liquid from the spinach, you can also use a paper towel or your hands.

 - 1 medium bowl